Tips for Driving In the Rain

 10. Allow Extra Travel Time

-If you are a learner under 25 years of age in NSW, and want to learn safe driving techniques, book the Safer Drivers Course.
-After completing this theoretical and practical course, you will have a better understanding of being a safe P-plate and defensive driver.
+If you’re a learner under 25 years of age in NSW and want to learn more safe driving techniques, book the Safer Drivers Course.
+You’ll gain valuable defensive driving skills and better understand road safety as a new P-plate driver.